 What’s most troubling is that Takata did test these inflators, and the data looked fine.
 The company ran validation tests, production audits, and qualification builds.
 They collected data, but their sampling didn’t represent the real variation in materials, humidity exposure, or propellant aging.
 Takata’s internal testing and reporting often pooled inflators from different production lots and environmental conditions.
 When results were summarized in aggregate form, the influence of those factors and the real variation behind them was hidden inside averages.
 (Senate Commerce Committee Report pdf link)

-Aside from any cultural or political issues within the company, they were collecting the wrong kind of data and summarizing it poorly.
+Aside from any cultural or management issues within the company, they were collecting the wrong kind of data and summarizing it poorly.
 Takata’s problem wasn’t a lack of testing, it was a lack of understanding what their data represented.
-Even when utilizing a variable measurement system and leveraging large sample sizes, how does a failure of this scale still occur?
-And if a risk like this can make it through a launch process, what should we be doing differently?
+Even with variable measurement systems and large sample sizes, a failure of this scale still occurred.
+If a risk like this can make it through a launch process, what should we be doing differently?

-The Next Step on the Test Continuum – Variable Responses with distributions
+The Next Step on the Test Continuum – Variable Responses and Distributions

-In the last article, we looked at “test to pass” systems that only record a binary outcome.
-This next stage looks similar on the surface, evaluating to a pass criterion, but the change is recording variable data along with collecting a representative sample size.
+In the last article, we looked at level 0 “test to pass” systems that only record a binary outcome.
+This next stage looks similar on the surface, still evaluating to a pass criterion, but adds the crucial element of recording variable data from a representative sample.
+This article will apply to levels 1-3.

-This critical shift brings the advantage that variation can now be studied.
+This shift allows variation to be studied.
 Studying variation is how we discover new knowledge.
-This shift from outcomes to measurements can allow for a change in perspective.
 Everything exists on a gradient.
 Variation is always present, and truth is never fully known.
 A single outcome is never the whole story.
-What we’re after is understanding the system, not simply conformance.
-The test method we’re examining in this article is better than the last one, but as you’ll see in the next few articles, we still have a way to go.
+What we’re after is understanding the system, not just confirming conformance.

-In this test method, sampling is leveraged to generate a distribution of results.
-Now the team can understand both variation as well as proximity of performance to threshold.
-Not all sampling is created equal though, so next we’ll explore how to get those samples as well as the topic of sample size.
+When sampling is used to generate a distribution of results, the team can now understand both the spread of performance and its proximity to the threshold.
+But not all sampling is created equal, so next we’ll explore how to get those samples as well as how to think about sample size.

 Why more data isn’t always better – Random vs. Rational Subgrouping

 When planning a test, the common thinking is that more samples are always better.
-However, more doesn’t necessarily mean better, either from a business ROI standpoint or from a knowledge standpoint.
+However, more doesn’t necessarily mean better, either for business ROI or for learning.

-Random sampling’s goal is to obtain an unbiased representation of the entire population when the process is stable.
-This would mean selecting units from a population purely by chance, so every unit has an equal probability of being chosen.
-When considering product development or manufacturing processes, is a truly random sample even possible?
-I’d argue it isn’t, especially in analytical work like test engineering.
-In cases like this the full population doesn’t even exist yet, is not in a location where logistics would facilitate proper random sampling, and most important of all doesn’t even provide the right type of data for predicting future performance.
+Random sampling aims to get an unbiased representation of the entire population when the process is stable.
+That means selecting units purely by chance so every one has an equal probability of being chosen.
+But in product development or test engineering, is a truly random sample even possible?
+Often it isn’t.
+The full population doesn’t yet exist, the logistics don’t allow it, and most importantly, it may not even provide the right kind of data to predict future performance.

 Is It a Good Test?

-Serve a clear purpose: The purpose is there although still a bit simple.
+Serve a clear purpose: Yes, though still a bit simple.
 Verify whether a distribution meets a threshold.

-Allow for inference that supports practical and statistical conclusions: No, still falling short here.
-Only a very limited ability to predict something about the system performance and it’s very dependent on the test specifics and level of subject matter expertise.
+Inference that supports practical and statistical conclusions: Not yet.
+There’s limited ability to predict performance, highly dependent on test specifics and subject matter expertise.

 Overall, although it’s regarding the distribution this time this approach still only answers “Does it pass?” and doesn’t come close enough to the better question “How and why does it perform this way?”